False memory: Relational processing

 Memory retrieval has been associated with the brain's relational processing.
 In associating two events (in reference to false memory, say tying a testimony to a prior event), there are verbatim and gist representations.
 Verbatim matches to the individual occurrences (e.g., I do not like dogs because when I was five a chihuahua bit me) and gist matches to general inferences (e.g., I do not like dogs because they are mean).
 Keeping in line with the fuzzy-trace theory, which suggests false memories are stored in gist representations (which retrieves both true and false recall), Storbeck & Clore (2005) wanted to see how change in mood affected the retrieval of false memories.
 After using the measure of a word association tool called the Deese–Roediger–McDermott paradigm (DRM), the subjects' moods were manipulated.
 Moods were either oriented towards being more positive, more negative, or were left untouched.
 Findings suggested that a more negative mood made critical details, stored in gist representation, more accessible.

-Mandela effect
+Mandela Effect

 Specific false memories can sometimes be shared by a large group of people.
-This phenomenon was dubbed the "Mandela effect" by paranormal researcher Fiona Broome, who reported having vivid and detailed memories of news coverage of South African anti-apartheid leader Nelson Mandela dying in prison in the 1980s (he actually died in 2013, decades after his release and after serving as President of South Africa from 1994 to 1999).
-Broome reported that hundreds of other people had written about having the same memory of Mandela's death, some while he was still alive, and she speculated that the phenomenon could be evidence of parallel realities.
+This phenomenon was dubbed the "Mandela Effect" by paranormal researcher Fiona Broome, who reported having vivid and detailed memories of news coverage of South African anti-apartheid leader and President Nelson Mandela's (after whom the effect was named) dying in prison in the 1980s.
+(He actually died in 2013, decades after his release and after serving as President of South Africa from 1994 to 1999.)
+Broome reported that hundreds of other people had written about having the same memory of Mandela's death, some while he was still alive.
+Her speculation that the phenomenon arises from "movement between parallel realities" is in opposition to more mundane psychological theories.